DoctorManhattan123/introducton-to-linux/src/chapter4/README.md

 If you simply run the normal command `python example.py`, this will create a **foreground process**.
 This is a process that is connected to a terminal.

-This menas that the user can interact with the process (e.g. input some data).
+This means that the user can interact with the process (e.g. input some data or send a SIGINT).
 Foreground processes also take control of the terminal, i.e. you can't use the terminal for anything else while the process is running.
-You can also stop the process with `^C`.

 You can create a **background process** by adding a `&` to the end of the command.
 For example: